How do you pay tax if you’re self employed in the UK (2024/5)?

 Wrapping up

 Working out and paying your tax bill if you’re self employed may seem like a lot of work.
-But it’s actually quite straightforward if you keep track of your revenue and allowable expenses throughout the year.
+But it’s quite straightforward if you keep track of your revenue and allowable expenses throughout the year.

 That way, you’ll avoid nasty surprises at the end of your financial year.